Reversi: Rules

 Each of the disks' two sides corresponds to one player; they are referred to here as light and dark after the sides of Othello pieces, but any counters with distinctive faces are suitable.
 The game may for example be played with a chessboard and Scrabble pieces, with one player letters and the other backs.

-The historical version of Reversi starts with an empty board, and the first two moves made by each player are in the four central squares of the board.
+The historical version of reversi starts with an empty board, and the first two moves made by each player are in the four central squares of the board.
 The players place their disks alternately with their colors facing up and no captures are made.
 A player may choose to not play both pieces on the same diagonal, different from the standard Othello opening.
 It is also possible to play variants of Reversi and Othello where the second player's second move may or must flip one of the opposite-colored disks (as variants closest to the normal games).

 For the specific game of Othello, the game begins with four disks placed in a square in the middle of the grid, two facing light-side-up, two dark-side-up, so that the same-colored disks are on a diagonal.
 Convention has this such that the dark-side-up disks are to the north-east and south-west (from both players' perspectives), though this is only marginally consequential: where sequential openings' memorization is preferred, such players benefit from this.
 The dark player moves first.

 Dark must place a piece (dark-side-up) on the board and so that there exists at least one straight (horizontal, vertical, or diagonal) occupied line between the new piece and another dark piece, with one or more contiguous light pieces between them.
 For move one, dark has four options shown by translucently drawn pieces below:

-Play always alternates.
+Play always alternates unless one player has no legal move, in which case they pass.
 After placing a dark disk, dark turns over (flips to dark, captures) the single disk (or chain of light disks) on the line between the new piece and an anchoring dark piece.
 Multiple chains of disks may be captured in a single move.
 No player can look back to the previous status of disks when playing moves.
 A valid move is one where at least one piece is reversed (flipped over).